hasanraiyan/PYQDeck/README.md

         # or
         yarn web
         ```
-        The `web/index.html` file can also be opened directly in a browser, but data fetching might require it to be served by a local server or for the `data.json` path to be adjusted/hosted.
+        The `web/index.html` file can also be opened directly in a browser.
+It is configured to fetch `data.json` from `https://raw.githubusercontent.com/hasanraiyan/PYQDeck/main/src/data/data.json`.

 4.  **API Keys:**
-    *   The AI feature in `src/helpers/openaiHelper.js` currently uses a placeholder API key and the Pollinations AI proxy.
-For direct OpenAI integration, you would need to replace `"dummmy-key"` with a valid OpenAI API key and potentially adjust the API endpoint.
+    *   The AI feature in `src/helpers/openaiHelper.js` currently uses a placeholder API key (`"skfhjkdgkjxlkhlkcvgkefh"`) and the Pollinations AI proxy.
+For direct OpenAI integration or production use, replace this with a valid OpenAI API key and potentially adjust the API endpoint and model names.

 ## Data Source

 The primary source of Past Year Questions is `src/data/data.json`.
 This JSON file follows a hierarchical structure:
 `Branches -> Semesters -> Subjects -> Questions`
-Each question object contains details like `questionId`, `year`, `qNumber`, `chapter`, `text` (in Markdown), `type`, and `marks`.
+Each subject also contains a `modules` array detailing the syllabus.
+Each question object contains details like `questionId`, `year`, `qNumber`, `chapter` (mapped to a module), `text` (in Markdown, can include image URLs or data URIs), `type`, and `marks`.

 ## Key Components & Logic

-*   **`QuestionItem.js`:** A central component responsible for displaying an individual question, its header (year, marks, chapter), actions (copy, search, AI), and managing its bookmarked/completed state.
+*   **`QuestionItem.js`:** A central component responsible for displaying an individual question, its header (year, marks, chapter), actions (copy, share, search, AI), and managing its bookmarked/completed state.
+It uses `QuestionHeader.js`, `QuestionContentPreview.js`, and `QuestionActionsBar.js`.
 *   **Modal Components:**
-    *   `AIChatModal.js`: Provides an interface to interact with the AI assistant for a selected question.
+    *   `AIChatModal.js`: A significantly enhanced modal providing an animated interface to interact with the AI assistant.
+Supports multiple request types (solve, explain concepts, get video search tags), shows dynamic loading states, and handles errors gracefully.
-    *   `ContentDisplayModal.js`: Shows the full question content in a WebView if it's too long for the preview.
+    *   `ContentDisplayModal.js`: Shows the full question content in a WebView if it's too long for the preview or if the user taps to expand.
-    *   `SearchWebViewModal.js`: An in-app browser for Google searches.
+    *   `SearchWebViewModal.js`: An in-app browser for Google searches, featuring navigation controls (back, forward), a progress bar, a "more options" menu (reload, share, open in external browser), and custom User-Agent.
-*   **`generateHTML.js`:** Dynamically creates an HTML string to render question content (Markdown, KaTeX, images, code blocks) within a WebView in the React Native app.
+*   **`generateHTML.js`:** Dynamically creates an HTML string to render question content (Markdown, KaTeX, images, code blocks) within a WebView.
+Uses CDN versions of Markdown-it, KaTeX, and Highlight.js.
+Styles are embedded for consistent rendering, including a body background color matching the AI response container.
 *   **Helper Modules (`src/helpers/`):**
     *   `bookmarkHelpers.js`: Manages bookmarking functionality using AsyncStorage.
+    *   `helpers.js`: Contains core utility functions:
+        *   Data retrieval (`findData` from `beuData.js` which imports `data.json`).
+        *   Completion status management (single and bulk using AsyncStorage).
+        *   Last journey persistence (`saveLastJourney`, `loadLastJourney`).
+        *   Daily streak tracking (`updateDailyStreak`, `getStreakInfo`, `checkAndResetStreak`).
+        *   Clipboard operations, linking, debouncing.
-    *   `helpers.js`: Contains core utility functions for data retrieval (`findData`), completion status management, last journey, streak tracking, clipboard operations, linking, debouncing, and PYQ data storage in SecureStore (chunked for larger data).
+        *   PYQ data caching in SecureStore (`saveSemesterPYQsToSecureStore`, `getSemesterPYQsFromSecureStore`, `isSemesterPYQDownloaded`), using chunking for larger data.
-    *   `openaiHelper.js`: Handles API calls to the AI service, including formatting the prompt with question context.
+    *   `openaiHelper.js`: Handles API calls to the AI service (OpenAI via Pollinations proxy).
+Manages different `REQUEST_TYPES`, builds context-rich prompts (including image data if present in question HTML), and formats requests for the AI.
-*   **Navigation (`src/navigation/AppNavigator.js`):** Uses React Navigation's native stack navigator to manage screen transitions. `CustomHeader.js` provides a consistent header across screens.
+*   **Navigation (`src/navigation/AppNavigator.js`):** Uses React Navigation's native stack navigator. `CustomHeader.js` provides a consistent header across screens.
+*   **Data Flow & Screens:**
+    *   Screens like `BranchListScreen`, `SemesterListScreen`, `SubjectListScreen`, `ChapterSelectionScreen`, `YearSelectionScreen` display lists with progress indicators.
-*   **Data Flow:** Screens fetch data using `findData` (from `beuData.js` which imports `data.json`) or `getSemesterPYQsFromSecureStore` (for offline cached data).
-User interactions like completing or bookmarking questions update AsyncStorage.
+    *   `QuestionListScreen` fetches data using `findData` or `getSemesterPYQsFromSecureStore` (for offline cached data).
+It handles filtering, sorting, and displays questions using `QuestionItem`.
+It integrates with `AIChatModal` for AI assistance and updates streaks on question completion.
+    *   User interactions like completing or bookmarking questions update AsyncStorage.
+    *   `BranchListScreen` includes a "Resume Last Journey" feature and displays streak information.

 ## Web Version (`web/index.html`)

 The `web/` directory contains a standalone HTML file that provides a simplified web-based interface for PYQDeck.
 *   It uses **Alpine.js** for interactivity and **Tailwind CSS** (via CDN) for styling.
-*   It fetches data directly from the `data.json` file (assumed to be hosted or accessible at `https://raw.githubusercontent.com/hasanraiyan/PYQDeck/main/src/data/data.json`).
+*   It fetches data directly from `https://raw.githubusercontent.com/hasanraiyan/PYQDeck/main/src/data/data.json`.
-*   Users can navigate through branches, semesters, subjects, and view questions.
+*   Users can navigate through branches, semesters, subjects, and view questions (organized by 'all', 'chapter', or 'year').
-*   Question text is formatted from Markdown (simple regex-based conversion in Alpine.js logic).
+*   Question text is formatted from Markdown using a simple regex-based conversion within Alpine.js logic.
+Images are also rendered.
-*   Includes links to search the question on Google or "Ask AI" (configurable AI assistant via settings).
+*   Includes links to search the question on Google or "Ask AI".
+The AI assistant (e.g., ChatGPT, Perplexity) can be configured via a settings modal.
-*   Supports dark mode and basic settings persistence via `localStorage`.
+*   Supports dark mode.
+Settings (AI preference, dark mode) are persisted via `localStorage`.

 ## Developer